-With that in mind, we’ve compiled a list of 10 episodes that serve as a nice reminder of why the series is so beloved by those who know it.
+With that in mind, we’ve compiled a list of 10 episodes that best exemplify why the series is so beloved by those who know it.
 After considering all 218 episodes across 11 seasons, here are the 10 best installments of The X-Files.
 If you’re feeling ambitious — or a little nostalgic — you can stream the entire series now on Hulu, or purchase individual episodes and seasons to watch on Amazon Prime Video, iTunes, and other streaming platforms.

-One of the series’ most emotionally draining episodes, this 1997 story introduced Scully’s aggressive cancer diagnosis, which would become a recurring plot point throughout the rest of the series.
-The episode unfolds from two perspectives: Scully’s own efforts to come to terms with her mortality and fatal diagnosis and Mulder’s desperate quest for both answers and a cure.
-Duchovny and Anderson’s characters were brought closer than they ever had been before in this emotional arc that reverberated throughout the remainder of the series’ run, and the script earned a Primetime Emmy Award nomination for Chris Carter, Vince Gilligan, John Shiban, and Frank Spotnitz.
+One of the series’ most heart-wrenching episodes, this 1997 story introduced Scully’s aggressive cancer diagnosis, which would become a recurring plot point throughout the rest of the series.
+The episode unfolds from two perspectives: Scully’s own efforts to come to terms with her fatal diagnosis and Mulder’s desperate quest for both answers and a cure.
+Duchovny and Anderson’s characters were brought closer than they ever had been before in this emotional arc that reverberated from this point to the end of the series’ run, and the script earned a Primetime Emmy Award nomination for Chris Carter, Vince Gilligan, John Shiban, and Frank Spotnitz.
 It also earned Anderson a lead-actress Emmy for her performance in this episode and the fourth season as a whole.

 It’s no surprise that this episode is generally considered to be one of the best chapters of the X-Files revival seasons, given that it brings back the series most acclaimed writer, Darin Morgan, for a monster-of-the-week episode featuring two of the most talented comedic actors on television: Rhys Darby (Flight of the Conchords) and Kumail Nanjiani (Silicon Valley).
 The story has Mulder and Scully investigating a grisly murder in Oregon that might have been committed by a mysterious creature.
 Darby proves to be the episode’s big scene-stealer in the role of Guy Mann, a mobile phone store employee who may or may not be able to transform into a giant lizard creature.
 Funny, touching, and thought-provoking in all the right ways, this episode simultaneously served to renew Mulder’s faith in himself and fans’ faith in the series.